 From the 1880s to 1975, local ranchers used much of Canyonlands for winter pasture.
 Cowboys searched the canyons for good feed and water.
 They constructed trails to move their stock across the rugged terrain.
 To guard their herds, cowboys lived in primitive camps for weeks at a time.
 The Cave Spring Trail in The Needles district features one such camp.

 Places throughout the park bear the names of early cowboys.
-The Taylor, Holeman and Shafer families grazed cattle and sheep in what is now the Island in the Sky.
+The Taylor, Holeman and Shafer families grazed cattle and sheep in what is now Island in the Sky.
 Don Cooper, Mel Turner, D.L.
 Goudelock and Joe Titus ranched the Indian Creek area.
 Their holdings under the Indian Creek Cattle Company were bought by the Scorup and Sommerville families in 1914.
-Headquartered at the Dugout Ranch outside the Needles District, the Indian Creek Cattle Company operates today under ownership of the Nature Conservancy.
+Headquartered at the Dugout Ranch outside The Needles district, the Indian Creek Cattle Company operates today under ownership of the Nature Conservancy.

 Though the region produced substantial amounts of uranium, miners discovered very little in what is now Canyonlands.
 However, the newly created roads led to other discoveries.
 For the first time, much of Canyonlands could be seen from a car.
 Tourism slowly increased as more people learned about the area’s geologic wonders.
 By opening canyon county to travel, the miners blazed the trail for the creation of a national park.

 Last updated: October 24, 2018